Consciousness and Awareness

 It’s the sound consciousness makes when it catches itself thinking too hard—and lets go.

-Some Real Jokes
+Some Jokes

 I bought a very serious philosophy book.